Who we are

 We ask you to provide us with your postal address, e-mail, landline and mobile numbers.

-We will only use these to contact you with regard to tuition and will never pass them on to someone else unless you request for us to do so or where we are required by law.
+We will only use these to contact you with regard to tuition/courses and will never pass them on to someone else unless you request for us to do so or where we are required by law.

 Students are expected to attend all booked lessons unless your tutor has informed you that there will be no tuition that week, or if you have cancelled / rescheduled a lesson through your account area at least three working days prior to the lesson date.
-In the case of Saturday lessons, the term runs from the first day of the school term to the Saturday after the schools break up.

 Where lessons are cancelled without rescheduling within the notice period above, the cost of the lesson will be placed in a tuition credit account for later use.